datatrail-jhu/08_data/manuscript/05_exporting.md

 We learned about exporting data in R environment to a csv file in previous lessons.

 You can export data from R to file formats readable by various statistical software such as SPSS, Stata, etc. You can also export your data as an Excel file.
-This feature is helpful, however, sometimes you like to perserve the data structures such as column data types (numeric, character, or factor).
+This feature is helpful, however, sometimes you like to preserve the data structures such as column data types (numeric, character, or factor).

 ![Exporting R Data to Various Formats](images/05_exporting/05_data_exporting_01.png)